algodex/algodex-sdk/README.md

 export DEBUG_SMART_CONTRACT_SOURCE=1

-Note: if https://github.com/algodex/algodex-go-api, it will also print out the transactions in json format
+Note: if https://github.com/algodex/algodex-go-api is set up and running, the console will also print out the transactions in json format

 ## Manual testing